-For experienced users of scatterometer data, the key parts of this guide are Sections 3, 5, 6 and 7.
-Section 3 should be reviewed as it introduces the design and operating characteristics of the QuikSCAT scatterometer, including key engineering parameters required to understand the data.
+For experienced users of scatterometry data, the key parts of this guide are Sections 3, 5, 6, 7 and 8.
+Section 3 should be reviewed as it introduces the design and operating characteristics of the SeaWinds scatterometer, including key engineering parameters required to understand the data.
 Section 5 provides a more in-depth summary of the data processing algorithms, with specific references to the data elements in the data products.
-Section 6 provides a complete description of the data product contents and format.
-This includes a description of the Hierarchical Data Format, (HDF).
-In addition to the science data products, two key ancillary data files, the Spacecraft Ephemeris and the Geophysical Model Function table, are described.
-A practical guide to the use of the QuikSCAT science data is given in Section 7.
-This section includes information on how to obtain the data and on the reading the tapes, usage of data flags for editing, typical coverage and limitations, other HDF utilities, World Wide Web access for mission and processing status news, and points of contact.
+Section 6 completely describes the contents and the format of the data products from Levels 1B to 3.
+Section 7 describes the Hierarchical Data Format (HDF) and other software conventions adhered to by these data products.
+Section 8 is a practical guide to the use of the SeaWinds science data, , namely how to obtain the data and read the files.

 The less experienced or newer users of scatterometer data should read all sections, including the introductory sections of this guide prior to using the data products.
-Section 2 gives an overview of the mission, including the science requirements and goals, a description of the QuikSCAT spacecraft, the SeaWinds scatterometer instrument on the satellite, and a brief description of the overall QuikSCAT ground system segment.
-Section 4 describes the QuikSCAT Ground Data Processing system at JPL, and gives a high-level functional walkthrough of the data processing and quality assurance stages.
-Newer users will find the practical guide given in Section 7 of particular help in analyzing QuikSCAT data.
+Section 2 gives an overview of the mission, including the science requirements and goals, a description of the ADEOS-II spacecraft, the SeaWinds scatterometer instrument on the satellite, and a brief description of the overall ADEOS-II ground system segment.
+Section 4 describes the SeaWinds Ground Data Processing system at JPL, and gives a high-level functional walkthrough of the data processing and quality assurance stages.
+Newer users will find the practical guide given in Section 8 of particular help in analyzing SeaWinds data.

-Ancillary information, of potential interest to all users, is presented in Sections 8 and 9.
-An overview of the Calibration/Validation process planned by various elements of the QuikSCAT Project is presented in Section 8.
-The group of appendices, which make up Section 9, covers definitions of commonly used terms, acronyms, and a list of scatterometry-related references.
+Ancillary information, of potential interest to all users, is presented in Section 9.
+The group of appendices, which make up Section 9, covers definitions of commonly used terms, acronyms, and a list of scatterometry-related references and , and points of contact via various means.
+Selected data element definitions for levels 1B, 2A, 2B, and complete data definitions for level 3 are given in Appendix 9.6.